wesleytian/wesleytian.com/posts/startup.md

 At Virtually, however, since some of our "mentors" are contractors that we hired or investors with a shared interest in our success, they're able to offer advice that is more customized to my personality and work habits.
 Sure, I don't technically refer to them as mentors, but I have and can schedule calls with any of them to seek advice.

+Some of these people that I've gotten to know and seek advice from include:
+- Ish Baid (Founder and CEO of Virtually)
+- Sakib Sauro (Co-Founder and CTO of [Backpack–YC S14](https://www.crunchbase.com/organization/backpack))
+- Michael Kelly (Employee #1 at [Plaid](https://en.wikipedia.org/wiki/Plaid_(company)))
+- Dhanajoy Biswas (Employee #1 and Lead Software Architect at Backpack (YC S14), SWE at Google)
+- My other teammates who have years of experience in their respective fields (e.g., product managament, sales)
+- [Li Fan](https://en.wikipedia.org/wiki/Li_Fan_(engineer)) (CTO of [Lime](https://en.wikipedia.org/wiki/Lime_(transportation_company)), SVP/Head of Eng. at Pinterest, Sr. Dir. of Eng. at Google)
+- Snir Kodesh (Dir. of Eng. at Lyft ([LYFT](https://www.google.com/finance/quote/LYFT:NASDAQ?sa=X&ved=2ahUKEwjt55WV7p_vAhWTvZ4KHQ1zB80Q3ecFMAB6BAgREBo)), Co-Founder at Hitch–acq. by Lyft)

-Some of these people that I've gotten to know and seek advice from include Michael Kelly (employee #1 at Plaid), Li Fan, Snir Kodesh, Dhanajoy, Sakib Sauro, Ish (founder and CEO of Virtually), and my co-workers who have plenty of years of experience in their respective fields.
-As a bonus to partially being in the YC network (partially because I'm not a founder), I've also gotten to know other first engineers such as Nathan Leung (employee #1 at Jupiter (YC S19)) and Ryan Choi (director of Work at a YC Startup and 7th engineer at Salesforce).
+As a bonus to partially being in the YC network, I've also gotten to know other early engineers such as Nathan Leung (Employee #1 at [Jupiter–YC S19](https://www.ycombinator.com/companies/12574)) and Ryan Choi (Dir. of [Work at a YC Startup](https://www.workatastartup.com/) and Employee #7 at Salesforce–[CRM](https://www.google.com/finance/quote/CRM:NYSE?sa=X&ved=2ahUKEwi_rZvH7Z_vAhVXrp4KHd9kAl0Q3ecFMAB6BAgOEBo)).
 Besides the investors, the great thing about these people is that they either know me or have experienced the career I aspire to have.

 Ultimately, I think it comes down to what you want.
 Do you want to learn from people who helped build a company from scratch or employees who are accomplished at bigger companies?
 If you want the former, they'll be harder to find at big tech.
 (Probably because they've been spoiled by the autonomy of a smaller company.)